 Here at Stobhillgate, we foster an open environment in which children and young people are encouraged to ask any questions and participate in an ongoing conversation about the benefits and dangers of the online world.

-If you have any concerns either about the information shared here or any other aspect of safeguarding, please contact Glen Whitehead (Designated Safeguarding Lead/Headteacher) or Ben Henderson (Deputy DSL/Deputy Headteacher) / Safeguarding Governor Sarah Watson – all via the school office/telephone or email.
+If you have any concerns either about the information shared here or any other aspect of safeguarding, please contact Glen Whitehead (Deputy Safeguarding Lead/Headteacher) or Ben Henderson (Designated Safeguarding Lead/Deputy Headteacher) / Safeguarding Governor Stacey Parry – all via the school office/telephone or email.

 Keeping Your Child Safe Online

 How can you help to keep your children safe online?
 We very much hope these top tips are useful…

 - Know what your children are doing online and who they are talking to.
 Ask them to teach you to use any applications you have never used.